jerela/OpenSimLive/README.md

 Thanks to GitHub user PurpleBooth for providing an excellent [readme template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).
 Thanks to Keith Vertanen for his [Java and C++ socket class](https://www.keithv.com/software/socket/).
+Thanks to Jacob Progsch and Václav Zeman for their [thread pool class](https://github.com/progschj/ThreadPool).